JamesSkemp/words/README.md

 Add the new post file to Git, as well as the newly generated/updated files.

+### If using GitLab
+Just push the file and GitLab will trigger a job based upon the CI configuration file.

+### If using GitHub
 Update the **gh-pages** branch via one of the following.

 ```